 For quick breads, I like to use all-purpose flour.
 You can use bread flour, but bread flour has a higher protein content than all-purpose flour, which can lead to a dense, heavy cornbread.

-While delicious on it’s own, top cornbread with butter, jam, or a drizzle of pure maple syrup.
+While delicious on its own, top cornbread with butter, jam, or a drizzle of pure maple syrup.

-More Classic Recipes to Try
+More Cornbread Recipes To Try